AU-BCE-EE/ALFAM2-data/README.md

 # ALFAM2-data
 The ALFAM2 dataset on ammonia loss from field-applied manure.
 This repository contains the **"ALFAM2 dataset"**, the code used to generate it from data files submitted by researchers who made the emission measurements, and those original data files.
-It serves two purposes: data, progress, and code tracking (for dataset developers) and version control (primarily for dataset users).
+The repository serves at least two purposes: data, progress, and code tracking (for dataset developers) and version control (primarily for dataset users).

 # Quick tips
-* Look in [data-ALFAM2 output/03](https://github.com/sashahafner/ALFAM2-data/tree/dev/data-output/03) for the the **ALFAM2 dataset**
+* Look in [data-ALFAM2 output/03](https://github.com/sashahafner/ALFAM2-data/tree/master/data-output/03) for the latest version of the **ALFAM2 dataset**.
+Typically it makes sense to use the version available in the latest [release](https://github.com/sashahafner/ALFAM2-data/releases).
 * For more details on the ALFAM2 project, and access to project products see <http://alfam.dk>
-* For the ALFAM2 database download this same dataset, or some subset filtered by country, application method, or more, from this interface: <https://biotransformers.shinyapps.io/ALFAM2/>.
+* For a "database" with an interface to subset (filter) by country, application method, or more, use this web app: <https://biotransformers.shinyapps.io/ALFAM2/>.
 * Looking for the ALFAM2 model R package?
 You want the ALFAM2 repo: <https://github.com/sashahafner/ALFAM2>.

 # More details
-The dataset consists of two files with plot- and measurement-level observations.
+The dataset consists of two files: one with plot- and one with measurement-level observations.
 See the `headers` directory [here](https://github.com/sashahafner/ALFAM2-data/tree/master/headers) for variable descriptions.
 Files can be merged on the two plot keys or identification codes: `pid` and `pmid`.